- ABOUT US

 Your application for admission is your one chance to show how you will contribute, academically and personally, to our campus community.
 Learn how to showcase your accomplishments and find out what admission advisers are looking for in your application.

 You should apply to a major that interests you, rather than to one in which you think you have the best chance of admission.
 You should be aware that many of our most popular majors have additional coursework and GPA requirements that must be fulfilled before you can enroll.
 We also suggest that you include an alternate major in a different field-of-study when you apply; we may consider it if you are not admitted in your first-choice major.

 The exploratory and undeclared options are closed to junior- and senior-level transfer applicants.

 When you apply, you must report all coursework from schools, colleges and universities in which you enrolled, regardless of grades or transferability, including coursework from institutions in other countries.
 Failure to list all schools in which you enrolled will jeopardize your admission.

-You must report all foreign course work exactly as it would appear on your foreign academic record.
-Do not translate foreign grades to U.S. grades or use an evaluation done by a private evaluation company or another school on your application.
-Our international admission specialists will evaluate your foreign coursework and determine how many credits, if any, are transferable to UC Davis.
-Learn more about applying to UC Davis with foreign records.
+You must report all international course work exactly as it would appear on your international academic record.
+Do not translate international grades to U.S. grades or use an evaluation done by a private evaluation company or another school on your application.
+Our international admission specialists will evaluate your international coursework and determine how many credits, if any, are transferable to UC Davis.
+Learn more about applying to UC Davis with international records.